Danger noodles? Scientists gleefully 'unscience' their favorite animals

 Sometimes it feels like scientists are speaking another language as they drop Latin names and weird words like uvula, eukaryote and spiny lumpsucker.
 But scientists tweeting around the #UnscienceAnAnimal hashtag are showing just how down to earth they can get.

-Everyone from aquarium employees to ecologists are sharing images of animals labeled with inaccurate but extremely funny part names.
-It's an old meme that's been around the internet for awhile, but it's now trending into a new lease on life.
+Everyone from aquarium employees to ecologists are sharing images of animals labeled with inaccurate but extremely funny names of body parts.
+It's a meme that's been around the internet for awhile, but it's trending into a new lease on life.

 Dani Rabaiotti is studying the impact of climate change on African wild dogs.
 She also wrote the book Does It Fart?
 The Definitive Field Guide to Animal Flatulence.
 Her guide to wild dogs tells us they have a two-way food hole, un-boopable snoot and go-faster socks.